 For those interested in getting a bigger patio umbrella, here are some quick guidelines that might help you with your decision.

-- Aluminum or Wood?
+Aluminum Patio Umbrella or Wood Market Umbrella?
 We've discussed the benefits of each before, and large outdoor umbrellas offer these choices as well.
-Both are equally popular, but we have a soft spot for the large wood market umbrellas.
+Both are equally popular, but we have a soft spot for the large wood market umbrella.
 With the popularity of big teak and deluxe hardwood tables, a beautiful 11' market umbrella would really do the trick.

-- Offset Patio Umbrellas offer a fantastic way to shade larger areas without having to worry about a center pole.
+Cantilever Umbrellas offer a fantastic way to shade larger areas without having to worry about a center pole.
 They can go over a table, or shade a seating area, or a larger shade spot.
-They are definitely a great choice, and always make an impact on the aesthetics of your decor.
-They are a very bold statement.
+Cantilever Umbrellas are definitely a great choice, and always make an impact on the aesthetics of your decor.
+You're are a very bold statement.

 As always, the choice is ultimately yours.
-Keep in mind what would make YOU happy when picking out a large market umbrella.
+Keep in mind what would make YOU happy when picking out a large patio umbrella.